solusio/solus-cloud-images/README.md

 You can also launch some additional actions that will be executed with the build:

-- To transfer a built OS image to another sever via scp, run `./build.sh` with the `--opt_destination` option, for example:
+- To transfer a built OS image to another server via scp, run `./build.sh` with the `--opt_destination` option, for example:
 `./build.sh build fedora --opt_destination=root@10.2.3.4:/`

 To use this option, you must also set up the SSH_KEY environment variable with a private SSH key of the destination server as the variable value.

 - To clean up the output directory after removing a built OS image, run `./build.sh` with the `--cleanup` option.
-This option may be useful if you transfer using the `--opt_destination` option.
+This option may be useful if you transfer the image using the `--opt_destination` option.
 After the image was transferred, you may no longer need it in the output directory.

 ## 5. Troubleshooting